M-p1998/SAVOR/README.md

-This recipe app is built with flask.
+This recipe app is built with python flask with validation.
-A user can create a recipe and
+A user can create